Singapore Work Visas, Employment & Entrepreneur Pass

 1. Singapore Employment Pass:

 This is the widely issued work visa, also known as Singapore EP pass or Singapore E pass.
 This pass allows foreign entrepreneurs, directors, general managers, shareholders and skilled professionals to work and live in Singapore for a minimum of 12 months period.
 Validity period ranges between 1 and 2 years.
 The Singapore Employment Pass is renewable as long as the pass holder remains employed in the company.
-The validity period for those applicants, who are applying for first time is up to two years.
-Validity for Employment Pass renewal is up to three years.
-The minimum monthly salary threshold is S$3,300 or above.
+The validity period for applicants applying for the first time is up to two years.
+The minimum monthly salary threshold for them is S$3,300 or above.
+Note that the validity for Employment Pass renewal is up to three years.

 2. Singapore Entrepreneur Pass or Singapore EntrePass: